changsyuanwu/shopify-backend-coding-challenge/README.md

 # shopify-coding-challenge

 ## How To Run
+Download and install the latest LTS version of Node.js from [here](https://nodejs.org/en/download/)

 Install mongodb locally on your computer using this [guide](https://docs.mongodb.com/manual/administration/install-community/) from the official documentation.

 This app was developed on a macOS device but should also work on Windows and Linux.